-It's prime time for this passport-free Caribbean getaway
+Why fall is prime time for this passport-free Caribbean island

 Get grounded: Puerto Rico's diverse regions

-Essential Puerto Rico sightseeing no doubt includes visits to the magnificent seaside forts and Spanish colonial architecture of Old San Juan (now in its 502nd year, San Juan is the oldest capital city in the United States).
-The preservation of the city's prized landmarks—the imposing Castillo San Felipe del Morro and the 480-year-old, periwinkle-blue La Fortaleza (aka the governor's mansion), for example—speaks to the incredible construction of these buildings (the fort's walls are up to 25 feet thick, so that helps) and also seems to be a kind of metaphor for the people of Puerto Rico—culturally rich; improbably resilient.
+Essential Puerto Rico sightseeing no doubt includes visits to the magnificent seaside forts and Spanish colonial architecture of Old San Juan (now in its 504th year, San Juan is the oldest capital city in the United States).
+The preservation of the city's prized landmarks—the imposing Castillo San Felipe del Morro and the 485-year-old, periwinkle-blue La Fortaleza, aka the governor's mansion, for example—speaks to the incredible construction of these buildings.
+(The fort's walls are up to 25 feet thick, so that helps.)
+It also seems to be a kind of metaphor for the people of Puerto Rico—culturally rich; improbably resilient.

 These iconic sites fall within what's known as the Metro region, and it's a great place to start a Puerto Rico adventure—not least because the island's hardest-working airport is there.
 But there's much, much more to see across Puerto Rico's diverse regions.
 The East, for example, is best known for its secluded beaches and its lush, easy-to-hike El Yunque National Forest, the only tropical rainforest in the United States Forest System.